 - Aid in weight loss, postoperative care and joint pain.

 While the underwater treadmill is a great rehabilitation tool, it is not appropriate for every pet and we do not use it if a pet is painful.
-A thorough evaluation by a rehabilitation specialist will determine if and when the underwater treadmill is appropriate for your pet.
+A thorough evaluation by a rehabilitation specialist will determine if and when underwater treadmill therapy is appropriate for your pet.